QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Chiya/Chiya.md

   </table>
 </div>

-The Cheosan people are the fourth ethnic group of [[Chiyan]] lineange that came to be after being pushed to the edges of the mainland by the first Chiyans for speaking a different language, first identifying themselves as a unique culture a century after settling the islands of [[Cheosu]], [[Sangyon]].
+The Cheosan people are the fourth ethnic group of [[Chiya]] lineange that came to be after being pushed to the edges of the mainland by the first Chiyans for speaking a different language, first identifying themselves as a unique culture a century after settling the islands of [[Cheosu]], [[Sangyon]].
 They seem to have originally spoken Nirukti, but eventually developed into the unique language they speak today.

 -----
 > [!cite] Author info